Let’s talk about future forms in English

 Yes, there are a lot of ways to talk about the future in English.

-Surprisingly, there are some future structures and tenses that are used to talk about the future in the past.
+There are even some future structures and tenses that are used to talk about the future in the past.

 The following list consists of the main forms that we use on a regular basis in speaking and writing.
 There are examples for each form.